How many children are being treated with puberty blockers in Canada?

 The founder of the CAMH GIDS clinic, Dr Susan Bradley, told us in an interview that the Canadian clinic started using puberty blockers with children who had a long history of gender dysphoria.
 A young person needed to be 16 before they were even offered puberty blockers.
 She said that the clinicians really had nothing but a “gut feeling” to go on and that they had adopted the usage of puberty blockers based on the Dutch protocol, which presented puberty blockers as reversible.

-Are puberty blockers approved for usage to treat gender dysphoria in minors?
+Are puberty blockers approved for use to treat gender dysphoria in minors?

 Approval for usage would require that studies are undertaken to ensure the drugs provide the expected benefits and that the level of risk and side-effects are understood and acceptable.
 There is a growing body of evidence that the practice of using puberty blockers may be creating harms that are not acceptable.